python/blurb/README.md

 * Add the GitHub issue number for this commit to the end of the `.. gh-issue:` line.
+  Can be passed on the CLI via the `--gh` flag.

 * Uncomment the line with the relevant `Misc/NEWS` section for this entry.
   For example, if this should go in the `Library` section, uncomment the line reading `#.. section: Library`.
 To uncomment, just delete the `#` at the front of the line.
+  Can be passed on the CLI via the `--section` flag.

 * Finally, go to the end of the file, and enter your `NEWS` entry.
   This should be a single paragraph of English text using